kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 - async discard

   - "mount -o discard=async" to enable it
-  - freed extents are not discarded immediatelly, but grouped together and trimmed later, with IO rate limiting
+  - freed extents are not discarded immediately, but grouped together and trimmed later, with IO rate limiting
   - the actual discard IO requests have been moved out of transaction commit to a worker thread, improving commit latency